Vacant Suite Improvements in CAM: The Benefit Test and How to Challenge These Charges

 Tenant improvement (TI) costs and leasing commissions for vacant spaces are among the most aggressive inclusions some landlords attempt in CAM reconciliations.
-When CAMAudit reviews reconciliation statements, this pattern appears most often in properties with high vacancy rates, where landlords face pressure to push leasing costs somewhere that looks like ordinary operating expense.
+CAMAudit flags this pattern most often in properties with high vacancy rates, where landlords face pressure to push leasing costs somewhere that looks like ordinary operating expense.
+In buildings with 15% or more vacancy, TI amortization can add 5% to 15% to the stated CAM pool.

 Every CAM charge must pass a fundamental test: does this expense benefit the tenants who are paying for it?